Problems with wildlife

 - techniques to modify the animal's behaviour (e.g. habitat modification)

 Fact sheets about wildlife management methods for common wildlife species include:

 For information on management approaches that do not require an ATCW, please contact your local DELWP office.

 Authority to Control Wildlife (ATCW)

 If you have a wildlife problem on your property, you may apply for an ATCW to control wildlife that is:

 - damaging buildings, pasture, crops or other property

 - posing a risk to human health and safety, or

-If you require an ATCW, you must complete and sign an ATCW application form and submit it to the 'ATCW co-ordinator' at your nearest DELWP office.
+If you require an ATCW, you must complete and sign an ATCW application form and submit it to the 'ATCW Co-ordinator' according to the locations listed on the form.